sarahfuchi/Data-Science/EDA (Exploratory data Analysis)/README.md

 Some outcomes of EDA:

-- Extracting averages, mean, minimum, and maximum values can help you better understand variables.
+- Extracting averages, mean, minimum, and maximum values can help us better understand variables.
-- Use the data to identify obvious potenital errors, outliers, and missing values.
+- We can use the data to identify obvious potenital errors, outliers, and missing values.
 - Identify patterns in data by visualizing it in graphs.
-For example, box plots, scatter plots, and histograms can help you see patterns in the data.
+For example, box plots, scatter plots, and histograms can help us see patterns in the data.

 In this summary, I will focus on the steps of EDA.
 I will explain what each step is and what it involves.: